Subtalar joint: Structure

 The sustentaculum tali forms the floor of middle facet, and the anterior facet articulates with the head of the talus, and sits lateral and congruent to the middle facet.
-In some people the middle and anterior facets are joined giving just one articulation.
 The posterior facet is the largest of the three, and separated from the others by the tarsal canal.

 Ligaments and membranes

 The main ligament of the joint is the interosseous talocalcaneal ligament, a thick, strong band of two partially joined fibers that bind the talus and calcaneus.
 It runs through the sinus tarsi, a canal between the articulations of the two bones.